Ilkeston-Electronics/OpenSwitcher/README.md

 # Description

 There are lots of (very simple) Amiga drive switcher projects out there.
 This one intends to be a little different.
 Driven by logic and very simple code, designed to be user buildable and programmable, with no fancy programmers required.
 If you have USB, you can program this with a single file!
+Tested with A500 plus and kickstarts v2.04, v2.05, v3.1 and v3.1.4.
+Compatible with Pistorm (though pistorm has its own swapping system).

 # Project Aims